11 Fun Things to do in Durham This Summer

 5. Move it, Move it with Lemurs

 No need to travel to Madagascar to see lemurs up close.
 Head to the Duke Lemur Center (DLC), the world's largest sanctuary for endangered lemurs outside their native home.
-In addition to virtual educational programs, DLC offers a variety of summer tours such as breakfast with the lemurs and a VIP behind-the-scenes experience.
+The Lemur Center is primarily a research facility, and as such, reservations are required to visit.
+In addition to virtual educational programs, DLC offers a variety of tours during the summer months, so now's the time to plan your trip.

 Walking With Lemurs Tour: